awrznc/GalM/README.md

 ## Example

-Print the most similar string from the strings separated by commas.
+Print the most similar string from the strings separated by newline.

 ```bash
 # build